 - Don’t miss taking the Seattle Underground Tour.
 Seriously, I’ve been on this thing 5 times with various friends and family, and it NEVER gets old.
 Very knowledgeable and extremely funny tour guides will take you on a wonderful dark and musty journey through Seattle’s rocky upbringing.

-- And for you foodies…don’t assume it’s all about the fish.
+- And for you foodies…do not assume it’s all about the fish.
 Yes, Seattle has some of the finest seafood restaurants in the world.
 But try to branch out a bit and savor the other great meat and veggie masterpieces from some of the world’s premiere chefs.
 Harvest Beat, Metropolitan Grill and Café Juanita come to mind.

 So that’s my Top 10 Seattle no-no’s.
 Do YOU have anything to add to this list?
 I am ALWAYS up for comments and suggestions!